Our history

 Logo Salines Suisses

-Atelier Fleur des Alpes
+Atelier de production Fleur des Alpes

 In 2018, major works were undertaken in the Mines to connect the production of Fleur des Alpes salt to the heart of the Salt Mines.
 Fleur des Alpes, whose crystals bear a resemblance to flowers, is now extracted, produced and packaged entirely within the Bex Salt Mines.
 Visitors can therefore watch the production and packaging of this large-grained salt.
 Annual production has risen to 15 tonnes.
 The Bex Salt Mines are the only mines in Europe open to the public to feature a production and packaging unit.
 The Swiss Saltworks railway station was also built as part of the works in 2018.
 Trains can now cross in the Mines, and their frequency has doubled.